3D Scanning St Michael's Cathedral in Coventry

-3D Scanners were asked to produce a 360 degree record of the ruins.
+3D Scanners UK asked to produce a 360 degree record of the ruins.

 3D scanning allows us to save, maintain and recover heritage objects.
 Laser scanners are non-contact measurement devices that capture millions of discrete points of real world objects or complex environments in only a few minutes.
 The resulting images are an assembly of millions of 3D measurement points, known as point clouds, which can be aligned to create a polygon mesh.